-Boston University values the privacy of its students, faculty, staff, and other community members.
-BU wants all community members to seek the assistance they need without fear that the information they provide will be shared more broadly than they would like.
+Boston University values the privacy of its students or employees.
+BU wants all students or employees to seek the assistance they need without fear that the information they provide will be shared more broadly than they would like.
 Federal and state laws, however, impose reporting obligations on certain University employees that require them to disclose information from a report of Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct with those University employees responsible for responding to such a report.
 However, there are individuals at Boston University who are not subject to these reporting requirements, with whom students, faculty, and staff can speak in complete confidence.
 The table in Section XI summarizes the confidentiality protections and reporting obligations of various BU employees and offices.

 Even when University employees have an obligation to report to others, which means their office is described as “non-confidential” under this Policy, they will protect and respect an individual’s privacy to the greatest extent possible and share information only on a need-to-know basis.
 Any of the staff listed as Resources will be able to explain their respective reporting obligations in more detail.